 BJP will form next govt in West Bengal with two-third majority: Amit Shah

-Kolkata, Nov 05: Sensing massive public anger against the Mamata Banerjee government, union home minister Amit Shah on Thursday reiterated that the Bharatiya Janata Party will form the goverment in West Bengal with a two-third majority.
+Kolkata, Nov 05: Sensing massive public anger against the Mamata Banerjee government, Union Home Minister Amit Shah on Thursday reiterated that the Bharatiya Janata Party will form the government in West Bengal with a two-third majority.

-Shah, who is on a tour to the state, accused the chief minister of creating roadblocks to stop the benefits of the central schemes from reaching the poor.
+Shah, who is on a tour to the state, accused the Chief Minister of creating roadblocks to stop the benefits of the central schemes from reaching the poor.

 "Since last night, I am in West Bengal and can sense the massive public anger against the Mamata Banerjee government.
 We are confident of bringing change in the state under the leadership of Narendra Modi," the senior BJP leader told reporters after garlanding the statue of revolutionary Birsa Munda here.